cisco/mindmeld/source/userguide/text_preparation_pipeline.rst

 +--------------------+---------------------------------+----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+

-Let's define the the parameters in the TextPreparationPipeline config:
+Let's define the parameters in the TextPreparationPipeline config:

 ``'preprocessors'`` (:class:`List[str]`): The preprocessor class to use.
 (Mindmeld does not currently offer default preprocessors.)